 Recommendation for Executive Action

 Comments: The Department of Health and Human Services (HHS) agreed with this recommendation.
-As of July 2019, HHS has communicated its intent to review regulations and enhance its capacity to measure, monitor, and improve care and quality across a number of domains, including MLTSS.
-HHS also has stated that it will continue to assist states through technical assistance guidance and other means.
+In December 2017, HHS communicated its intent to review regulations and enhance its capacity to measure, monitor, and improve care and quality across a number of domains, including MLTSS.
+As of February 2020, HHS stated that it is developing guidance related to reporting on key information needed to oversee beneficiary access to care.
 GAO will continue to monitor the department's actions and any steps taken to address this recommendation.

 Recommendation: To improve CMS's oversight of states' MLTSS programs, the Administrator of CMS should take steps to identify and obtain key information needed to oversee states' efforts to monitor beneficiary access to quality services, including, at a minimum, obtaining information specific to network adequacy, critical incidents, and appeals and grievances.